syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Table.md

 This property decides if the cell border should overlap with neighboring cells or to draw the interior of cell.

-> Note: This property applies for all cells in the PdfGrid.
+N> This property applies for all cells in the PdfGrid.
 Be careful while using overlapping borders, because they may produce bad results if they are not of the same width and color

 #### CellPadding